theos/theos-wiki/docs/Installation-Cygwin.md

 This guide will help you install Theos on your Windows (7, 8, and 8.1) machine via Cygwin.

-Please consider using [Windows Subsystem for Linux](Installation-Linux) instead if possible.
+Please consider using [Windows Subsystem for Linux](Installation-Linux.md) instead if possible.
 Cygwin works but is quite limited.

 | Platform | Minimum OS version | Targets supported
 |----------|--------------------|-------------------|
 | **Windows** | XP | iOS |

-All the commands shown on the following instructions are meant to be run as the "user" user, _not_ **root**.
+All the commands shown in the following instructions are meant to be run as the "user" user, _not_ **root**.
 Similarly, Theos is also meant to be run as a normal user, _not_ **root**.

 1. Install the following prerequisites: